Its a secret

 • Review the Issuance of Conditional Certificates of Occupancy Guidelines and related checklist for more information about the application submission, review and approval process.

 Developers generally deliver from the ground floor up.
 If you’re on the top floor of a new condo building, you can expect to be at the back of the queue for walk-through dates and settlements.
-Some factors can change this; for instance, buyers who may be traveling internationally during the time they were to settle in order, or those with urgent need for another reason, may be put ahead in the schedule.
+Some factors can change this; for instance, buyers who may be traveling internationally during the time they were to settle in order, or those with urgent need for another reason, may be moved ahead in the schedule.

 • Do you cap investor purchases?
 If so, what's the cap?
 How many investor units are sold todate?

 • When do you expect to have condo documents available to buyers?
-What is your right-of-rescission period?

-With few exceptions, you should expect that the timeline for delivery of your new construction home will be longer than projected by the sales team when you purchase.
-Setting this expectation will allow you to remain calm through the construction process and plan accordingly for rate locks, moving arrangements and rental extensions.
+With few exceptions, you should expect that the timeline for delivery of your new construction home will be longer (sometimes much longer) than projected by the sales team when you purchase.